CBEP-SoCB/LCWMD_Monitoring_sum/Data/DATA_NOTES.md

 ------------|----------------------------|--------------

 We replaced the precipitation data from the `sonde_data.csv` file with newly downloaded weather data.
-We added daily maximum temperature data from that same source.
+We added daily maximum temperature data from the same source.
 Both are in tenths of their customary units.

 5.  **Exceeds_Data.csv**  -- Data derived from *Daily_Data.csv* containing flags